tinyclub/linux-lab/README.md

   - Please make sure your Windows version support docker: [Official Docker Documentation](https://docs.docker.com)

+  - Recommend using old [Docker Toolbox](https://get.daocloud.io/toolbox/), because new docker-ce breaks wsl/wsl2, which breaks VirtualBox

+  - If using Docker Toolbox, please don't use docker in Virtualbox directly, but use it with the tools from "cloud-lab" instead.

   - Linux Lab only tested with 'Git Bash' in Windows, please must use with it
       - After installing [Git For Windows](https://git-scm.com/downloads), "Git Bash Here" will come out in right-button press menu

 ## 2.3 Choose a working directory

-If installed via Docker Toolbox, please enter into the `/mnt/sda1` directory of the `default` system on Virtualbox, otherwise, after poweroff, the data will be lost for the default `/root` directory is only mounted in DRAM.

-    $ cd /mnt/sda1

-For Linux, please simply choose one directory in `~/Downloads` or `~/Documents`.
+For Linux, please simply choose one directory in `~/Downloads` or `~/Documents` or create a new `~/Develop` directory.

+    $ mkdir ~/Develop
-    $ cd ~/Documents
+    $ cd ~/Develop

-For Windows and Mac OSX, to compile Linux normally, please enable or create a case sensitive filesystem as the working space at first:
+For Windows and Mac OSX, to compile Linux normally, please enable or create a case sensitive filesystem as the working space at first and please disable git autocrlf switch:

 **Windows**:

-    $ cd /path/to/cloud-lab
+    (git bash) $ cd /path/to/cloud-lab
-    $ fsutil file SetCaseSensitiveInfo ./ enable
+    (git bash) $ fsutil file SetCaseSensitiveInfo ./ enable

+    (git bash) $ git config --global core.autocrlf false

 **Mac OSX**:

     $ hdiutil create -type SPARSE -size 60g -fs "Case-sensitive Journaled HFS+" -volname labspace labspace.dmg
-    $ hdiutil attach -mountpoint ~/Documents/labspace -nobrowse labspace.dmg.sparseimage
+    $ hdiutil attach -mountpoint ~/Develop/labspace -nobrowse labspace.dmg.sparseimage
-    $ cd ~/Documents/labspace
+    $ cd ~/Develop/labspace

+    $ git config --global core.autocrlf false

 **Notes**: Docker Images, Linux and Buildroot source code require many storage space, please reserve at least 50G for them.